About Our Program

-- A single, streamlined student orientation covers the entire event.
-This will be held right after dinner on Thursday evening.
+- Student orientation is held right after dinner on Thursday evening.

-- All attendees will now have a chance to experience our entertaining and informative “demonstrations” and “presentations”; we schedule one set on Thursday evening, and another late Friday afternoon
+- All attendees now have a chance to experience our entertaining and informative “demonstrations” and “presentations”; we schedule one set on Thursday evening, and another late Friday afternoon

-- The extra free time means that you’ll have more of an opportunity to get to know your fellow attendees and jam on your own.
+- Free periods are scheduled on both Friday and Saturday afternoons; this is an excellent opportunity to get to know your fellow attendees and jam on your own.